-Valuation: “an estimation of something’s worth, especially one carried out by a professional appraiser.”
+Valuation: “an estimation of something's worth, especially one carried out by a professional appraiser.”
 A company's valuation tends to move up as funding rounds progress in the case of a funded company, but also with natural business growth.

-Let’s start with the most basic of basics: Who actually gets startup equity.
+Let's start with the most basic of basics: Who actually gets startup equity?
 There are four groups that typically get a portion of the startup pie:

 How do you determine what portion of the company you and your co-founders each get?